Quantum Annealing: An Overview: Summary and outlook

 We have also discussed quantum phase transitions (QPTs) in connection with QA.
 Generally speaking, a QPT hinders the adiabatic time evolution underlying QA, since the energy gap above the ground state closes at a QPT; this leads to inevitable generation of defects and excess energy in the final evolved state.
 In this context, it is worth noting that the short-cut to adiabaticity \cite{guery-odelin_shortcuts_2019} or counter-diabatic driving protocols \cite{Sels_2017} have been proposed as a method to realize the adiabatic time evolution with a finite time, providing a possible route to avoid a continuous QPT in the process of annealing.
 On the contrary, a discontinuous QPT involves an exponentially fast closure of the energy gap with the system size.
 Therefore, it is desirable and at the same time far more challenging to circumvent a discontinuous QPT for the success of QA.
-We have reviewed methods using additional {antiferromagnetic} interactions~\cite{knysh2020quantum} or inhomogeneous transverse fields~\cite{susa2018exponential,susa2018quantum} proposed for avoiding discontinuous QPTs which would lead to acceleration of QA. {Random interactions in spin chain systems induce Griffiths singularities that eventually increase annealing time for such systems.
+We have reviewed methods using additional antiferromagnetic interactions~\cite{knysh2020quantum} or inhomogeneous transverse fields~\cite{susa2018exponential,susa2018quantum} proposed for avoiding discontinuous QPTs which would lead to acceleration of QA.
+Random interactions in spin chain systems induce Griffiths singularities that eventually increase annealing time for such systems.
 These singularities can be suppressed for the embedded spin chain problem, where ferromagnetic Ising spin chains are used as logical qubits.
-It has been shown that the performance of QA for such embedded systems improves exponentially in the context of annealing time~\cite{knysh2020quantum}.}
+It has been shown that the performance of QA for such embedded systems improves exponentially in the context of annealing time~\cite{knysh2020quantum}.
+To be precise, the performance advantage of QA is still model specific and a generic prescription has not been known for discontinuous phase transitions involved by practical optimization problems.
+In the cases of spin glass models, however, major advantages of the standard QA have now even been established using QMC simulation \cite{santoro_theory_2002} and hardware implementations \cite{brooke_quantum_1999,king_quantum_2022,mohseni2022ising}.